 Importing and exporting has never been simple.
 Many considerations require expert knowledge and experience, and could be supported by the use of suitable small business software.
 Following the end of the transition period, this situation could get more complex.

 Businesses can be excused for feeling a bit exasperated at this point.
 However, doing nothing is not an option.
 Businesses must continue to investigate all import and export policy announcements within the government and EU’s Brexit planning.

 This article has outlined a handful of issues that businesses need to address right now.
-More will follow.
 For the future success of your business, you must ensure you keep on top of them.